Guild Mortgage is one name you may have come across lately while searching for a mortgage.

 Today, they are a top-10 mortgage lender by purchase loan volume that offers everything from conventional loan programs to USDA loans and jumbo loans, and everything in between.

-They are also a correspondent mortgage lender with banking relationships in 47 states, and a major home loan servicer with a loan portfolio worth nearly $40 billion.
+They are also a correspondent mortgage lender with banking relationships in 47 states, and a major home loan servicer with a loan portfolio worth more than $40 billion.

-In 2017, the non-bank mortgage lender did $15.9 billion in loan volume, and now services nearly 200,000 mortgage loans.
-That means they keep many of the loans they originate.
+In 2022, the non-bank mortgage lender originated $18.5 billion in loan volume, and now services more than 200,000 mortgage loans.
+That means they keep many of the loans they fund.

-Guild Mortgage Co. has grown a staggering 16X from 2008, making them one of the fastest growing mortgage companies around.
+They’ve grown a staggering 27X from 2007, making them one of the fastest growing mortgage companies around.

-They’ve also acquired smaller companies along the way, with the most recent being Cornerstone Mortgage out of St. Louis, Missouri.
+This included acquiring smaller companies along the way, such as Cherry Creek Mortgage, Wisconsin-based Inlanta Mortgage, and Cornerstone Mortgage out of St. Louis, Missouri.

 - Conforming loans